 Last on the list alphabetically, but actually one of the biggest and most-important conferences on longevity and life extension, Undoing Aging is SENS’s (longevity giant Aubrey de Grey’s research foundation) big annual conference held in Berlin in partnership with Michael Greve’s Forever Healthy Foundation.

 The conference has been put on by SENS since 2003 and has a well-earned respected place among top life extension conferences (it may be the best-known life-extension event in the world).
-Delayed now to 2021, the conference’s focus will be on “rejuvenation now” and “highlighting the first generation of human rejuvenation therapies that are either currently in clinical trials or are available today.”
-Undoing Aging promises to be one of the most exciting longevity conferences to happen this year.
+Delayed now to 2022, the conference’s focus will be on “rejuvenation now” and “highlighting the first generation of human rejuvenation therapies that are either currently in clinical trials or are available today.”
+Undoing Aging promises to be one of the most exciting longevity conferences to happen next year.

 Which longevity conferences did we miss?